The iPod Nano was last updated by Apple in 2015. Now the seventh generation will soon receive a new status.

 iPod Nano: Slim, light and popular

-Its slim and lightweight design made it very popular.
-The second generation was reduced in size and received bright aluminum colors.
+Its slim and lightweight design made it extremely popular.
+The second generation was reduced in size and adopted bright aluminum colors.
 With the third generation, Apple took a new step.
-The iPod Nano became smaller and wider.
-Fans nicknamed it "nano fatty".
+The iPod Nano was smaller and wider.
+Fans nicknamed it the "nano fatty."
 With the fourth generation iPod Nano, Apple reduced the size again and abandoned the wide design of the third generation.
-The form factor was also retained in the iPod Nano 5.
-In 2010, Apple decided to give the iPod Nano 6 a completely new design.
-The device had a display that was about the size of an Apple Watch.
-The seventh generation of the iPod Nano was introduced in October 2012.
-The device had an iPod touch-style multi-touch display and a home button.
+The form factor was retained in the iPod Nano 5.
+In 2010, Apple gave the iPod Nano 6 a completely new design.
+The device featured a display roughly the size of an Apple Watch.
+The seventh generation iPod Nano was introduced in October 2012.
+The device featured an iPod touch-style multi-touch display and a Home button.
 New colors were added in 2015.
-Since the iPod Nano and iPod touch were very similar, one product had to give way in the end.
-So the iPod Nano was discontinued in mid-2017.
-As a result, Apple also abandoned the iPod Shuffle.
+Because the iPod Nano and iPod touch were very similar, one product had to be discontinued.
+So, in mid-2017, the iPod Nano was discontinued.
+As a result, Apple also discontinued the iPod Shuffle.
 AirPods Pro on special offer at Amazon – now available for 205 euros.
 (Photo by ibogdan / Bigstockphoto)